 - NOTE: Ephedra seeds do NOT contain any ephedrine alkaloids or other stimulants.

 Plant Rant 2: No, I cannot tell which seeds are male and which sexy seeds are female, so stop asking.
 (I am not making that up; People do ask.)
 I may be a plant whisperer, but they don't tell me this one is called Billy Bob and this one is named Billy Jean.
 Ephedra seeds do not have any sexual parts on them, like I can see the macho seed's pointy penis swinging in a balmy breeze, or another who's a mother with bigly, bouncy boobs in a teeny-weeny-bikini sipping a mean martini.
 Nope.
 Nada.
 Just figure half will be one gender, and so on.
 Nature normally balances naturally.

 - Lesson 1: Do not eat these seeds.
-They will not get you high at all.
-Don't be dumb.
+They will not get you high, not at all.
+So just don't be dumb.

-- Lesson 2: Nobody can 'sex' ephedra seeds.
+- Lesson 2: Gender bender.
+Nobody can 'sex' ephedra seeds.
 They're just seeds.
 Don't be dumber.

 - Lesson 3: Sprout them like a cactus in COLD sandy soil; here's how: